crosscompute/crosscompute-policies/privacy.md

 We collect this information to better understand how our website visitors use CrossCompute, and to monitor and protect the security of the website.

-## Information from users with accounts
+## Information from Users with Accounts

 If you create an account, we require some basic information at the time of account creation.
 You may create your own user name and password, and we will ask you for a valid email account.
 You also have the option to give us more information if you want to, and this may include "User Personal Information."